Don’t Rely on the Dealer to Prevent Expensive Repairs and Downtime

 By combining today’s available technology and tools with an industry leading working knowledge of Aftertreatment, we are able to prevent and PREDICT Aftertreatment related failure.

-When integrated into existing 90-day PM schedules, LDT Predictive service will prevent the progressive damage that leads to costly repairs and downtime.
+When integrated into existing 90-day PM schedules, Diesel I.O.
+Predictive service will prevent the progressive damage that leads to costly repairs and downtime.
 Additionally, your fleet will be able to budget for and schedule downtime by being able to anticipate maintenance and repair needs.

 Early Identification Saves Money

 Stop wasting money on repairs that can be avoided.
 It is time for a new approach to maintenance.
-With LDT Aftertreatment Predictive Maintenance it is possible to achieve maximum fleet efficiency, manageable downtime, and reduced expenses TODAY.
+With Diesel I.O.
+Aftertreatment Predictive Maintenance it is possible to achieve maximum fleet efficiency, manageable downtime, and reduced expenses TODAY.